kieran-mackle/ccxt-download/README.md

 need to be revised.
 An option is to partition dynamically, for example daily for 1 minutely data, weekly for 30 minutely, and so on.

-- Where a start and end datetime object is required, only a string be required.
-This will prevent attempting to request data finer than daiLy granularity, which is not currently the intended functionality.

 ## Contributing

 ```